awsdocs/aws-client-vpn-administrator-guide/doc_source/what-is.md

 An authorization rule restricts the users who can access a network\.
 For a specified network, you configure the Active Directory group that is allowed access\.
 Only users belonging to this Active Directory group can access the specified network\.
 By default, there are no authorization rules and you must configure authorization rules to enable users to access resources and networks\.

 **Client**
 The end user connecting to the Client VPN endpoint to establish a VPN session\.
-Clients must use an OpenVPN\-based client to establish a VPN session\.
+End users need to download an OpenVPN client and use the Client VPN configuration file that you created to establish a VPN session\.

 ## Accessing Client VPN<a name="what-is-access"></a>